MuhammadMuneeb007/Identifying-genes-associated-with-30-phenotypes-using-machine-deep-learning-/README.md

 This step lists all the genes with the best-performing deep learning algorithms identified in terms of AUC, MCC, and F1 scores.

+**python Step 13 - List Identified Genes - Deep learning.py**

+This step lists all the genes with the best-performing deep learning algorithms identified in terms of AUC, MCC, and F1 scores.